-Jewellery store target of early-morning ram raid
+'Sitting duck': Jewellery store target of early-morning ram raid

-A Whakatāne jewellery store was ram-raided this morning.
+A Whakatāne jewellery store owner is devastated after her business was ram raided this morning.

+Renshaws Showcase Jewellers owner Hayley Cobb said she was alerted to the ram raid by a security company about 4.30am and went to The Strand store straight away.

 A police spokeswoman said police were investigating the early-morning burglary on The Strand in which a vehicle was used to force entry into a retail premises.